deliteser112/react-meteor-scheduler/README.md

-# Meteor Starter Kit (:MST)
+# Scheduler (:MST)
-This template is meteor starter kit for react, graphql, subscription.
+This template is Scheduler for react, graphql, subscription.

 [Read the Documentation](https://mst-guide.netlify.app/)